hirosystems/stacks-subnets/docs/getting-started.md

 #### L2 withdraw script

-This script handles the first-part of a withdrawal, calling the `nft-withdraw?` function on the L2 subnet contract, to initiate the withdrawal.
-The script takes a single argument, to specify the nonce.
+In order to withdraw an asset from a subnet, users must first submit a withdraw transaction on that subnet.
+To support this, we'll write a script that invokes the `nft-withdraw?` method on the layer-2 subnet contract.
+This script takes just a single argument: the user's current account nonce.

 _withdraw-l2.js_